thatdevgirl/thatdevgirl/README.md

 ![Green robot with computer console text saying Hello World](https://github.com/thatdevgirl/thatdevgirl/blob/main/images/hello-world-robot.jpg)

-My name is **Joni** and I am a "middle-end" web developer who loves to write code, commit often, and make up her own titles.
+My name is **Joni** and I am a web developer, author, and conference speaker who writes technical articles, as well as creative works that focus on life as a single mother by choice.

 ## About me